jcheigh/BlindSpot/README.md

 - SFT methods (e.g. LoRA) (but too hard/too lazy...)
 - Custom models (e.g. BERT) (depending on the task)
 - Feature values from Goodfire (also some other info here)

-So, our classifier is essentially an ensemble of all of these.
-Take log probs, feature values, whatever you can get, as inputs to a custom classifier that will result in the final prediction.
+- An ensemble, where you create a custom classifier using log probs, feature values, whatever you can get as inputs to a custom classifier that will result in the final prediction.

 # Repo Details